danvk/aoc2023/aoc2017/README.md

 Putting coordinates on hex grids is pretty confusing!
 I was tempted to implement Dijkstra for distance-to-origin but I knew it was overkill.
 I tried to write a direct formula but failed.
 I eventually wrote something that was recursive but only in the y-dimension.

 This may have been the first day where the problem itself was more challenging for me than Zig.

+## Day 12

+First day where BFS is in play.
+It's going to be interesting to write a general Dijkstra in Zig.